isaachinman/abroadwith-frontend/docs/react-style-guide.md

 ## Preference to functional components

-* Prefer using stateless functional components whenever possible.<br>
+* Prefer using stateless functional components whenever possible.
   Components that don't use state are better to be written as simple pure functions.
-* Some people refer to this pattern as "smart" vs "dumb" components.<br>
+* Some people refer to this pattern as "smart" vs "dumb" components.
   Component trees are *much* easier to test if state is kept as high up as possible, and children components are kept as "dumb", merely rendering out props and never dealing with state.